Einsteincrown/mantle-scope-ai/README.md

 **Research Smarter.
 Trade Safer.
 Powered by AI on Mantle.**

 MantleScope is an AI-powered on chain research agent built for the Mantle ecosystem.
-It lets anyone, traders, researchers, or newcomers — research wallets, tokens, and protocols on Mantle using plain English.
-No technical knowledge required.
+It lets anyone, traders, researchers, or newcomers research wallets, tokens, and protocols on Mantle using plain English.

 ---